ZYPhantom/ZYPhantom/README.md

 # hello-world
 Hello everyone
-I want to learn how to become a programme
+I want to learn how to become a programmer